-Let’s just say that Magento is highly overrated.
-Even with modern proprietary solutions you can add a much bigger functionality to your website, while still keeping the price down in the acceptable range, not creating a hole in your pocket.
-Yes, Magento can be considered the most popular open source ecommerce platform, due to the fact that when it started, there weren’t many alternatives.
-If you don’t want to be stuck in an endless loophole of expensive developing costs, poor website performance, unlimited bug fixes and configurations, you might want to consider switching away from it.
-Don’t listen to adverts about how easy it is to scale and how robust your feature set may possibly be.
-Website owners have realized that Magento is a terrible bang for the buck and for the past year, 600 more websites that used Magento were dropped rather than added.
-The biggest issue is, of course, its heavy architecture structure that requires you to have knowledge of computer engineering and structural design in order to set it up and run it.
+Let’s say Magento is quite overrated.
+Even with modern proprietary solutions you can add bigger functionality to your website while still keeping the price within an acceptable range.
+Magento can be considered the most popular open source e-commerce platform, becausewhen they started, there weren’t many alternatives.
+If you don’t want to be stuck in expensive developing costs, poor website performance, unlimited bug fixes and configurations, you might want to consider staying away from it.
+Do not listen to ads about how easy it is to scale and how robust your feature set can be.
+Website owners realized Magento is a bang for the buck and the past year, another 600 websites left Magento.
+The biggest problem is the massive architecture structure that requires knowledge of computer engineering and structural design to set it up and run it.

 If you have decided to switch from using Magento, here is what you should consider while choosing your Magento alternative.